raxoft/form_input/README.md

 which all hash keys must match.
 This may not be the wisest move, but it's your call.
-Just make sure you use the `\A` and `\z` anchors rather than `^` and `$`, so you don't leave yourself open to nasty suprises.
+Just make sure you use the `\A` and `\z` anchors rather than `^` and `$`, so you don't leave yourself open to nasty surprises.

-While practical use of hash parameters with forms is fairly limited, so you will most likely only use them with URL based non-form input, if ever, the array parameters are pretty common.
+While practical use of hash parameters with forms is relatively limited, the array parameters are pretty common.
-The examples above could be used for gathering list of input fields into single array, which is useful as well, but the most common use of array parameters is for multi-select or multi-checkbox fields.
+The examples above could be used for gathering list of input fields into a single array, which is useful as well, but the most common use of array parameters is for multi-select or multi-checkbox fields.

 To declare a select parameter, you can set the `:type` to `:select` and use the `:data` option to provide an array of values for the select menu.
-The array contains pairs of parameter values to use and the corresonding text to show to the user.
+The array contains pairs of parameter values to use and the corresponding text to show to the user.
 For example, using a [Sequel]-like `Country` model:

 ``` ruby